 Publishing an image service

-This phase of the tutorial walks you through the process of publishing your image service to ArcGIS for Server using ArcMap.
+This phase of the tutorial walks you through the process of publishing your image service to ArcGIS Server using ArcMap.
 During this process, you will define the schema of your image service cache and analyze your image service.
 Once you accomplish these tasks, you'll publish your image service.

 - Start ArcMap.